Only logged in customers who have purchased this product may leave a review.

 Once you’ve found the basic look you need, you can further tweak it with a selection of colour filters, emulating the use of a tinted filter over the lens during shooting.
 These alter the colour response of the film; for example an orange filter will make skin tones brighter and blue skies darker.

 There’s also a selection of toning techniques, from subtle warmtone/cooltone paper to chemical tints like sepia and selenium.
 These are full layer-compatible so you can adjust the opacity as needed.

-Thanks for taking the time to take a look at my presets!
-I started out making these tools purely for myself, but the response to The Portra 400 Pack has been extremely positive.
-Thank you for your support and I really do hope it’ll save you time and effort in getting to the look you want!
+Thanks for taking the time to take a look at Digistock presets!
+Thank you for your support and we really do hope it’ll save you time and effort in getting to the looks you want.